What it’s like to leave your stable job to live the sweet life?

 “It’s been fantastic because now I am able to teach people from all walks of life, in all different types of learning environments,” she says.

-She also manages to keep in contact with her old school and visit the students when she gets the chance.
+She also manages to keep in contact with her old school.

 “Those kiddos will be in my heart forever and it’s been very valuable for me to realise that teaching and learning don’t just happen in the confines of a school classroom,” Katherine says.